How to Stake TAO

 Choose a validator

 A validator is a hotkey address on a specific subnet.
-Choosing the right validator is the single biggest lever on your yield.
+Choosing the right validator is one of the biggest levers on your yield (the other being which subnet you stake on — see the section above).
 Key factors:

 Monitoring all these factors manually across dozens of subnets is complex.
-Stakao's automated strategies handle validator selection and daily rebalancing using quantitative scoring — so you never have to watch the network yourself.
-See pricing — there is a free plan.
+Stakao's automated strategies handle validator selection and rebalancing every 24 hours using quantitative scoring, so you never have to watch the network yourself.
+See pricing (there is a free plan).

 Prepare your wallet